MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-entra-id.md

 For more information, see [Overview of School Data Sync][SDS-1].

 > [!TIP]
-> To learn more and practice with School Data Sync, follow the <a href="https://interactiveguides-schooldatasync.azurewebsites.net/" target="_blank"><u>Microsoft School Data Sync demo</u></a>, which provides detailed steps to access, configure, and deploy School Data Sync in your Microsoft 365 Education tenant.
+> To learn more and practice with School Data Sync, follow the [Microsoft School Data Sync demo](https://interactiveguides-schooldatasync.azurewebsites.net/), which provides detailed steps to access, configure, and deploy School Data Sync in your Microsoft 365 Education tenant.

 > [!NOTE]
-> You can perform a test deployment by cloning or downloading sample SDS CSV school data from the [<u>O365-EDU-Tools GitHub site</u>](https://github.com/OfficeDev/O365-EDU-Tools).
+> You can perform a test deployment by cloning or downloading sample SDS CSV school data from the [O365-EDU-Tools GitHub site](https://github.com/OfficeDev/O365-EDU-Tools).
 >
 > Remember that you should typically deploy test SDS data (users, groups, and so on) in a separate test tenant, not your school production environment.